 Vitamin B-6 and folate prevent the build-up of a compound called homocysteine by converting it into a different compound, methionine.
 When excessive amounts of homocysteine build up, it can damage blood vessels and lead to heart problems.

 Selenium is a mineral in fennel but not most other fruits and vegetables (as it is primarily found in Brazil nuts and animal proteins).
 It contributes to liver enzyme function and helps detoxify some cancer-causing compounds in the body.
-Selenium can also prevent inflammation and decrease tumor growth rates.
+Selenium can also

 Vitamin C, vitamin A, and beta-carotene are powerful antioxidants that can help protect cells against damage from free radicals.

 Fennel contains folate, which plays a role in DNA synthesis and repair.
 This might help

 The selenium found in fennel appears to stimulate production of killer T-cells.
 This suggests that it can

 Choline is a very important and versatile nutrient in fennel that helps with sleep, muscle movement, learning, and memory.

 It also helps to maintain the structure of cellular membranes, aids in the transmission of nerve impulses, assists in the absorption of fat, and